Abinav-2007/Object-and-Color-detection-with-count/README.md

 Object Color and Type Detector
+A simple web app for detecting objects and their dominant colors in images using YOLOv11n and Streamlit.

 Overview
 This project is a web application that detects objects in images and identifies the main color of each object.
 You can use your webcam or upload an image file as input.
 The application uses the YOLOv11n model for detection and K-Means clustering for color analysis, with a user interface built using Streamlit.

 Features
 Detects objects in images using the YOLOv11n model.

 Determines the dominant color for each detected object.